-appropriate key AFC program stakeholders.
-1.2.1.2: There is an effective, fair, and transparent process for trainees to select their representatives on the AFC program committee(s).
-1.2.1.3: The AFC program committee includes appropriate input from individuals involved in trainee wellness and safety program/plans.
-1.2.2: The AFC program committee has and fulfills a clear mandate to manage and evaluate key functions of the 1.2.2.1: There are clearly written terms of reference that address the composition, mandate, roles, and responsibilities of each member; accountability structures; decision-making processes; appropriate lines of communication; and meeting procedures.
-AFC program.
+1.2.1.3: The AFC program committee includes appropriate input from individuals involved in trainee wellness and safety programs/plans.
+1.2.1.4 (exemplary) [discipline-specific]: The AFC program committee includes representatives from each of the core units.
+1.2.2: The AFC program committee has and fulfills a clear mandate to manage and evaluate key functions of the AFC program.
+1.2.2.1: There are clearly written terms of reference that address the composition, mandate, roles, and responsibilities of each member; accountability structures; decision-making processes; appropriate lines of communication; and meeting procedures.
+A e program.
 1.2.2.2: The terms of reference are reviewed on a regular basis, at least once per accreditation cycle.
-1.2.2.3: The mandate of the AFC program committee includes planning and organizing the AFC program including selection of candidates into the AFC program, educational design, policy and process development, safety, trainee wellness, assessment of trainee progress and continuous improvement.
+1.2.2.3 (modified): The mandate of the AFC program committee includes planning and organizing the AFC program including selection of candidates into the AFC program, educational design, policy and process development, safety, trainee wellness, assessment of trainee progress, selection of unit supervisors, and continuous improvement.
 1.2.2.4: Meeting frequency is sufficient for the committee to fulfil its mandate.
-1.2.2.5: The AFC program committee structure includes a competence committee (or equivalent) responsible for reviewing trainees' readiness for increasing professional responsibility and transition to independent practice in the discipline.
+1.2.2.5 (modified): The AFC program committee structure includes a competence committee (or equivalent) responsible for reviewing trainees' readiness for increasing professional responsibility.
 1.2.3: There is an effective and transparent decision-making 1.2.3.1: All members of the AFC program committee are actively involved in a collaborative decision-making process. process that includes input from trainees and other AFC program stakeholders.
-1.2.3.2: Actions and decisions are communicated in a timely manner to the AFC program's trainees, teachers, and administrative personnel, and with the academic lead(s) of the discipline, or equivalent, as appropriate.
+1.2.3.2 (modified): Actions and decisions are communicated in a timely manner to the AFC program's trainees, unit supervisors, and administrative personnel, as appropriate.
 1.2.3.3: Policy and process development, adoption, and dissemination is transparent, effective, and collaborative.
-1.2.3.4: There is a mechanism to review and adopt central policies and relevant learning site(s) policies, as well as to develop required AFC program-specific policies or components, as appropriate.
-1.2.3.5: There are effective mechanisms to collaborate with the division/department, other programs, and institution.
+1.2.3.4: There is a mechanism to review and adopt relevant central and learning site(s) policies, as well as to develop required AFC program-specific policies or components, as appropriate.
+1.2.3.5 (modified): There are effective mechanisms to collaborate with divisions/departments, other programs, and institutions.